 - Access to a SuperUser account.

 If you try to upload a file to the site larger than 28MBs, you'll receive an upload error preventing you from completing the upload.

 - Go to Content > Assets > Select the Main Portal Folder.

 To increase the maximum content length for your site, follow the procedure mentioned below:

 Locate the web.config file that is typically present in the root folder of your site.

 Add the following parameters to the web.config file.
+For example, we are increasing the max upload size to 70MB.
 The value in bold is in bytes:

 <httpRuntime targetFramework="4.5" shutdownTimeout="120" executionTimeout="1200" useFullyQualifiedRedirectUrl="true"

 maxUrlLength="2048" requestPathInvalidCharacters="<,>,*,%,:,\,?" enableVersionHeader="false" requestValidationMode="2.0" fcnMode="Single" />

 After making the changes in the web.config file, increase the maximum size in DNN.
 To do so, navigate to Settings > Security.